VNCAutomotive/CEUSBKWrapper/README.txt

 Currently, CEUSBKWrapper requires Windows CE 6.0 or later.
 This is routinely tested on the Freescale i.MX51 EVK board, using Freescale's April 2011 Windows CE 6.0 Board Support Package.
+Prototype support has also been added for Windows CE 5.0, but this is not routinely tested.

 3. Build and Installation